Place4you/todo-list-using-React/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+##Contributing
+If you have suggestions for improvements or spot any issues, please feel free to create an issue or submit a pull request.
+Contributions are welcome!

+##License
+This project is licensed under the MIT License.
+See the LICENSE.md file for details.

+Thank you for checking out the Todo List using React/Next.js project!
+We hope it helps you learn and explore React development.